Baby Carrier Positions By Age (0-24 m): A Quick Guide

 4. Hip Carry:

-Parenthood takes a twirly turn when your little one becomes 1 or 2 years old to enter the toddler phase!
+Parenthood takes a twirly turn once your little one hits the toddler stage.

 If you know, you know!
-Taking care of toddlers is a handful of PATIENCE AND UNDERSTADING.
+Toddlers take a handful of PATIENCE AND UNDERSTANDING.

 Why Is Babywearing Important?